Dart-Code/Dart-Code/README.md

 - `dart.checkForSdkUpdates`: Whether to check you are using the latest version of the Dart SDK at startup.
 Defaults to `true`.
 - `dart.debugSdkLibraries`: Whether SDK libraries should be marked as debuggable.
 Defaults to `false`.
 - `dart.debugExternalLibraries`: Whether libraries should be marked as debuggable.
 Defaults to `false`.
 - `dart.flutterHotReloadOnSave`: Whether to automatically send a 'hot reload' request during a Flutter debug session when saving files.
-Defaults to `false`.
+Defaults to `true`.
 - `dart.insertArgumentPlaceholders`: Whether to insert argument placeholders during code completions.
 Defaults to `true`.
 - `dart.lineLength`: The maximum length of a line of code.
 This is used by the document formatter.
 Defaults to `80`.
 - `dart.pubAdditionalArgs`: Additional args to pass to `pub get` and `pub upgrade` commands (eg. `--packages-dir`).